-Claire Higgins - My Movement Story
+Claire Higgins - My Movement Story in Snapshots

 My first visual, somatic, and kinaesthetic memories of life include the hot and humid urban "desertscape" of Dubai, where I was raised, playing on the beach, watching my mother run and play squash (she was captain of the men's team!), and swimming length after length.
 I swam because I loved it and I competed because it felt natural.
 So too did being captain of our school swim team.
 A quiet child, sport let me communicate in other ways.
 Martial arts was my next love, arriving at the age of 12, and it has only grown in strength over the years.

 Both the dojo and pool feel like safe homes to me; this feeling of safety is enhanced if they are surrounded by desert or situated close to a beach.
 Those positive childhood memories helped bring me back from the darkness of war, violence, conflict, and stress.
 Pool and dojo training offered times when, unlike therapy, I wasn't expected to talk about what happened to me or what I had witnessed, or figure out life.
 Instead, I could process my emotions through movement and let my understanding of myself and the world around me surface gradually over time.

 Photo Credit: Budo for Peace Training, Netanya, Israel, 2011 - I remain grateful to their President, Danny Hakim, for introducing me to martial arts for peace.